 The Federal Court also has the power to hear appeals and related applications from decisions of Courts (further information is available on the Court's site regarding the appellate jurisdiction of the Federal Court).

-The Federal Circuit Court of Australia may also have jurisdiction to hear your case and the fees in that Court can be considerably lower than those in the Federal Court.
+The Federal Circuit and Family Court of Australia may also have jurisdiction to hear your case and the fees in that Court can be considerably lower than those in the Federal Court.

 |Parties||People involved in a court case are generally called parties and include applicants, plaintiffs, appellants, respondents and defendants.
 Applicants and respondents may be individuals, organisations or corporations.
 There can be more than one applicant or respondent.
 If a party is a corporation, a lawyer must represent it unless the Court gives leave (permission) otherwise.|

 |Applicant||If you apply to the Court to start a matter you will be called the applicant, or in admiralty and corporations matters you will be called the plaintiff.
 If you apply to start an appeal, then you will be called the appellant.|

 |Respondent||If a matter has been started against you, you will be called the respondent, or in admiralty and corporations matters, you will be called the defendant.
 If an appeal is started against you, you will also be known as the defendant.|